DBC IRATA Rope Access Training

 What do I need to upgrade for Level 2?

 To move up from IRATA Level 1 to Level 2, you’ll need a minimum of 1000 logged hours and 12 months experience as an IRATA Level 1.
+This experience must be recorded in your IRATA logbook and produced on the training course.

 You’ll then need to complete a minimum 4 days of IRATA Level 2 training and pass your 1 day assessment.